po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/03-Day/03-Day-LessonPlan.md

   * 🙋 It will help us learn how to use Node's `fs` module.
 It also carries an added benefit of helping keep readme files looking fresh.
 Employers often view job seekers' pinned projects on GitHub, and a sleek readme can be the difference between piquing their interest or seeing them move on to the next candidate.

-* Ask TAs to direct students to the Homework Requirements found in `02-Homework/README.md`.
+* Ask TAs to direct students to the Challenge Requirements found in `02-Challenge/README.md`.

 * Answer any questions before ending the class.

 ### 5. FLEX (30 mins)

-* This time can be utilized for reviewing key topics learned so far in this unit or getting started on the homework.
+* This time can be utilized for reviewing key topics learned so far in this module or getting started on the Challenge.

 ### 6. Instructor Do: Stoke Curiosity (10 min)

-* Open the [slide deck](https://docs.google.com/presentation/d/1Heou5UD956vYb1d4YDCi4GobFCcz4geNifZmz0KISgg/edit?usp=sharing) and follow these prompts on their corresponding slides:
+* Open the [slide deck](https://docs.google.com/presentation/d/1DtkslDqhc1kio8D9d3N2jRUAKzJW3BXa6RWRQHzV7Nc/edit?usp=sharing) and follow these prompts on their corresponding slides:

   * **Object-Oriented Programming**

-    * This unit will be an introduction to object-oriented programming (OOP).
+    * This module will be an introduction to object-oriented programming (OOP).
 In today's class, we will cover objects and constructors.

   * **What is programming?**